flashrides26/FlashRides-OS-2.0/01 Governance/10 Constitution/INDEX.md

 This INDEX provides the authoritative navigation for the Constitution section of FlashRides OS.

-The Constitution establishes the enduring identity, purpose, principles, and governance philosophy of the organization.
+The Constitution establishes the enduring identity, purpose, principles, governance framework, and constitutional philosophy of the organization.

-Each constitutional artifact addresses a single constitutional responsibility while collectively forming the governing foundation of FlashRides.
+Each constitutional artifact addresses a distinct constitutional responsibility while collectively forming the authoritative constitutional foundation of FlashRides.

 ---

+# 2. Constitutional Role

+This INDEX serves as the authoritative navigation and organizational map for the Constitution section.

+It establishes the approved reading order, identifies constitutional relationships, and preserves the structural integrity of the constitutional repository.

+---

-# 2. Constitutional Structure
+# 3. Constitutional Structure

 | Order | Artifact | Purpose |
 |------:|----------|---------|